Quinn2017/Skill-Magic-Eight-Ball/README.md

 # skill-magic-eight-ball
-WIP - Work in progress
+A classic game where you ask magic eigh ball a question, shake it, and have an answer returned using random python import.

-A classic game where you ask your magic eigh ball a question, shake it, and have an answer returned using random python import.
+Note: No shaking your Mycroft required, and probably not recommended.

 There are a total of 20 possible answers (10 affirmative; 5 non-committal; and 5 negative).